Keio University

 Various Jobs

-One of the interesting jobs I had after becoming a manga artist was for a travel magazine.
-The publishing department of the Japan Travel Bureau (JTB) at the time published a monthly magazine called "Tabi" (Travel), and they asked me to go somewhere on a trip and write and draw for them.
-It became a serialized project, and I thought it sounded interesting to be able to go to various places across the country.
+One of the interesting jobs I had after becoming a manga artist was work from travel magazines.
+The publishing division of the Japan Travel Bureau at the time, now JTB, published a monthly magazine called 'Tabi' (Travel), and I received a request to go somewhere on a trip and write text and draw pictures.
+It was to be a series, and I thought it sounded interesting to be able to go to various places across the country.
 I wanted to see various front lines.

 The most grueling was the coverage of a freight train.
 I had loved trains since I was a child, so I went to Hiroshima by Shinkansen with great joy and boarded the locomotive of a freight train.
 It was coverage of an express freight train from Hiroshima to Shiodome.
 Riding a freight train was a dream of mine since childhood.
-I went into the engine room and was shown the engineer operating it.
+I went into the engine room to watch the engineer operate it.
 However, the engineers changed every two hours and boarded one after another in high spirits, but I had to do the coverage alone.
-Running through the Sanyo Main Line and Tokaido Main Line in the middle of the night, by the time we entered Tokyo facing the morning sun just before Shiodome Station at dawn, my eyes were stuck shut and I was exhausted.
+Running through the Sanyo Main Line and Tokaido Main Line in the middle of the night, when we entered Tokyo just before Shiodome Station at dawn, facing the morning sun head-on, my eyes were stuck shut and I was exhausted.

 At that time, I realized that just like this freight train, people are working and moving in the middle of the night and early in the morning.
-I thought society is incredible.
+I thought society is amazing.
 But conversely, I also thought it was too much.
 Humans aren't working; rather, humans are being made to work to maintain the system called society.
-Working has become so natural, but I wondered what this was all about.
-Going on a trip opens many doors of sensitivity.
+Working has become so much of a given, but I suddenly wondered what this was.
+Going on a trip opens various doors of sensitivity.
 I was allowed to have various experiences while thinking about such things.

 Image